NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/README.md

 ![Select Advanced Options](images/Advanced_options.png)

 In the Environment tab, Select the appropriate operating system and environment.
-Make sure to click the Enable Idle Shutdown button in the Environment tab as shown in the screenshot below.
+Make sure to click the Enable Idle Shutdown button in the Machine type tab as shown in the screenshot below.
 Finally, select the appropriate hardware in the Machine type tab.

 ![Enable Idle Shutdown](images/Enable_auto_shutdown.png)